Harden Murrumburrah railway history

 The party returned to Sydney in the afternoon.
 At Galong a platform, a few miles from Binalong, Mr. Lackey and his friends were welcomed by one of the oldest residents of the district, Mr. John Nagle Ryan, who was the first representative of the Lachlan (which includes Murrumburrah) in Parliament, under responsible Government.
 Mr. Ryan invited the party under the shade of a huge gum tree, and champagne and claret, having been uncorked, the health of Mr. Ryan was proposed in a few appropriate remarks by Mr. William Connolly, J.P., of Goulburn, and responded to heartily by the company.

-* 1 November - line opened from Murrumburrah to Cootamundra, heading south (easterly).
+* 1 November - the railway line was officially opened from Murrumburrah to Cootamundra, heading south (south westerly).

 1878

-* 5 September - Murrumburrah railway station is renamed North Murrumburrah.
+* 5 September - Murrumburrah railway station (on the site of the present-day Harden railway station) is renamed North Murrumburrah.

 1879

-* 15 September - Murrumburrah railway station opens.
-It is located on the northern side of Murrumburrah township and is located on a slight slope heading south (westerly).
-This is difficult for trains to depart when travelling west.
-It closes in 1976.
+* 15 September - Murrumburrah railway station opens, located on the northern side of Murrumburrah township just off Vernon Street and on a slight slope heading south (westerly).
+This 1 in 40 slope makes it difficult for trains to depart from the station and adjacent flour mill when travelling west.
 Source: Wikipedia.

 1880

-* 1 September - North Murrumburrah railway station is closed and dismantled and replaced by Harden railway station located on a flat piece of land to the east in Harden.
+* 1 September - North Murrumburrah railway station is renamed Harden railway station.

 1885

-* Harden railway station becomes a junction with the branch line to Young, branching off six miles west of the line at Demondrille.
+* March - Opening of the Murrumburrah to Young line, branching off six miles west of Harden railway station at Demondrille.

 1889